Bhargavijanga58/Full-Stack-Prospective-Student-Survey-System/README.md

 8)Run “ng serve” for executing the application.
 You can access your app which is loaded at http://localhost:4200/ 9)The app will automatically reload if any changes made in the source files.
-10)Will be making changes to angular in further steps Creating backend SpringBoot application :
+10)Will be making changes to angular in further steps

+Creating backend SpringBoot application :
 1)To create a spring boot application go to https://start.spring.io/ fill all the details as mentioned below.
 2)Click on generate and a zip file of the project is downloaded.
 You can extract and import that project folder as maven project in eclipse.
 3)Once the project is created, we go into the SpringBootApplication.java which is in the source folder.
 We find that the main class is annotated with @SpringBootApplication.
-Create the following packages in the main folder: Application , Controller, Model, Repository as follow:

-i)Application : Inside the application package, we created a new application class Hw3Applicatioon.java, here we declare the required fields of the form.
+Create the following packages in the main folder: Application , Controller, Model, Repository and wirte the code accordingly. i)Application : Inside the application package, we created a new application class Hw3Applicatioon.java, here we declare the required fields of the form.

 ii)Controller:  A new class named Student Resource is created in this file and it serves as a controller.
 We begin by adding the annotation @RestController.
 The POST method (submit Survey) is created so that the Student object can be saved to the database.
 The Student Repository is able to carry out this.
 The JPA Repository's built-in save() function requires that a Student object be sent as an argument.
 We created a GET method to pull student records from the database.
 We utilized SpringDataJPA's getAllSurveys() function for this.
 We get a list of items using this.